jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

 # Achieving `Test Immutability`

-Since we don't have a test-suite for our test-suite, there's increased pressure to follow the best possible practices and guidelines while implementing the tests.
+Since we don't have a test-suite for our test-suite, there's increased pressure to follow clean-code guidelines while implementing it.
 Once tests are written the intention is that they should be encased in ember, so we should aim to get it right the first time.

 Here are some suggestions: